canonical/lxd/doc/api-extensions.md

 If the kernel supports seccomp-based syscall interception LXD can be notified by a container that a registered syscall has been performed.
 LXD can then decide to trigger various actions.

+## lxc\_features
+This introduces the `lxc_features` section output from the `lxc info` command via the `GET /1.0/` route.
+It outputs the result of checks for key features being present in the underlying LXC library.